ericwang1998/CSX_RProject_Summer_2018/README.md

 July 2018 R data analysis bootcamp-style-course

 ## Self introduction
-* Hi my name is Eric (王奕傑), Student ID 08359906.
+Hi my name is Eric (王奕傑), Student ID 08359906.
 Been trying to pick up coding on my own, but find myself like a headless chicken.
-Glad to be able to attend a course that can provide me with some guidance. *
+Glad to be able to attend a course that can provide me with some guidance.

 ## Progress Report
+#Week 1
 * In class
-  1.
+  1. Installation and introduction
-  2.
+  2. Basic R crash course on DataCamp

 * At home
-  1.
+  1. Exercise 1
-  2.
+  2. Exercise 2

+#Week 2
+* In class

+* At home

+#Week 3
+* In class

+* At home

+#Week 4
+* In class

+* At home

+#Week 5
+* In class

+* At home

+#Week 6
+* In class

+* At home